bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 * too many devices for staff to manage;

-**Tech solution**: custom [POS and food delivery providers integration](/projects/pos-third-party-delivery/) transferring orders from external providers into one POS device.
+**Tech solution**: custom [POS and food delivery providers integration](/our-areas/food-delivery-pos-integration/) transferring orders from external providers into one POS device.

+* restaurant menu discrepancies across platforms.

+**Tech solution**: a proper [integration with food delivery apps](/projects/pos-third-party-delivery/) can sync changes from the main POS to all platforms, reducing errors and saving time.